Ninth Judicial Circuit Court

 c) Locate a parent in cases of parental kidnapping.

 The FOC, Prosecuting Attorney and DHHS support specialists can ask to use this service.
 The full name, date of birth, social security number, and the last known address of the parent to be located are required.

 CAN THE FOC ENFORCE THE PROPERTY SETTLEMENT PROVISIONS CONTAINED IN MY JUDGMENT OF DIVORCE?

 No. The FOC enforces custody, parenting time and support orders.
 The FOC does not have the legal authority to enforce property settlement orders.

 WHAT IS A DOMESTIC RELATIONS REFEREE AND WHAT DOES HE OR SHE DO?

-If you disagree with a Referee's recommendation, you have the right to a hearing before a circuit court Judge.
-You must request this hearing in writing within 21 days after receiving the Referee recommendation (requests for a hearing on an income withholding order must be made within 14 days).
-Written objections are filed at the counter at the Gull Road Courthouse, at 1400 Gull Road.
+If you disagree with a referee's recommendation, you have the right to a hearing before a circuit court Judge.
+You must request this hearing in writing within 21 days after receiving the referee's recommendation (Requests for a hearing on an income withholding order must be made within 14 days.).
+Written objections are filed at the counter at the Gull Road Justice Complex, 1536 Gull Road.